To test the effects you build in Spark AR Studio on the Spark AR Player app, you'll need:

 To test your effect:

-You should now see the effect playing on the device.
+You'll see the effect playing on the device.

-Yes, if you're offline, you can still view effects that you mirrored with the Spark AR Player app previously.
+Yes.
+If you're offline, you can still view effects that you mirrored with the Spark AR Player app previously.

 The Send button in Spark AR Studio is only visible when a mobile device is connected to your computer via a USB cable.